anasbassi/hello-rails-back-end/README.md

 # 📖 Hello Rails React <a name="about-project"></a>

 **Hello Rails React** is a simple web app that combines functionalities of Ruby on Rails and React.
 It allows users to get a random greeting from the backend API.
+Click [here](https://github.com/anasbassi/hello-react-front-end) to view the backend repository.

 ## 🛠 Built With <a name="built-with"></a>